-World leaders gather for funeral of former Israeli PM Peres
+Shimon Peres funeral: 'Israel grieves for him'

-Jerusalem (CNN)The body of former Israeli Prime Minister and President Shimon Peres will be laid to rest in a funeral attended by world leaders flanked by heavy security.
+Jerusalem (CNN)The body of former Israeli Prime Minister and President Shimon Peres was laid to rest Friday in a funeral attended by world leaders flanked by heavy security.

-Early Friday morning, Peres' casket was loaded onto a hearse for the drive from the Knesset -- the Israeli parliament of which he was a member for more than 45 years -- to the national cemetery at Jerusalem's Mount Herzl.
+Early Friday morning, Peres' casket was loaded onto a hearse for the drive from the Knesset -- the Israeli parliament of which he was a member for more than 45 years -- to the national cemetery at Jerusalem's Mount Herzl where he was buried.

-- Israeli Prime Minister Benjamin Netanyahu shakes hands with Palestinian Authority President Mahmoud Abbas
+- Israeli Prime Minister Benjamin Netanyahu shakes hands with Palestinian Authority President Mahmoud Abbas.

+- Obama says presence of Abbas "is a gesture and a reminder of the unfinished business of peace."

 - US President Bill Clinton says Peres "started off life as Israel's brightest student, became its best teacher, and ended up its biggest dreamer."